giuseppeg/giuseppeg.github.com/_posts/2018-12-21-web-stars-arrogance.md

 ---
 layout: post
-title: The arrogance of people with many follwers
+title: The arrogance of (some) people with many follwers
 date: 2018/12/21
 ---